Kamwebdev/Lowbit/README.md

 # Lowbit
-An application that allows you to stream music from youtube.com to mobile devices/computers.
+It is a web application that creates a website that allows streaming music from youtube.com to mobile devices/computers.

 ### Instalation :
 ```